zaytseff/mccp/readme.txt

 - Fixed the "lost merchant address" bug for TRON network & tokens

 = Version 1.2.10 | 11/07/2024 =
-- Show tbts to unauthenticated users if test_customer is set to *
+- Show tbts to unauthenticated users if test_customer is set to * (asterisk symbol)

 = Version 1.2.9 | 04/04/2024 =
 - Add settings saver when account recreated